- Reference Number: HEY-790/2023

 - Sometimes people may find the examination uncomfortable.
 The sensations have been described as similar to a TENS machine (this is a Transcutaneous Electrical Nerve Stimulation machine that is used as a method of pain relief, which you feel as a tingling sensation).
 They are not harmful and do not persist once the examination is over.

 Please read this information leaflet.
-Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
+Share the information it contains family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you during/following this examination.

 - Your skin needs to be warm for this examination.
-Therefore please keep your hands and feet warm by wearing gloves and socks on your way to the hospital.
+Therefore please keep your hands and/or feet warm by wearing gloves and socks on your way to the hospital.

 - Your skin needs to be free from greasy substances.
-Please refrain from using skin creams/ointments for at least two days prior to your appointment unless these have been prescribed for you.
+Please refrain from using skin creams/ointments for 12 hours prior to your appointment unless these have been prescribed for you.

-- Please remove all jewellery from your upper and lower limbs.
+- Please remove all jewellery from your upper and/or lower limbs.
 If you are unable or unwilling to remove any rings we will be able to work around this.

 - Please do not bring any children with you as we are unable to accommodate them unless you bring someone to supervise them in our waiting area.